The Duke of Edinburgh's International Award Program

 Where do I collect hire equipment?

 You will collect all hired equipment on the morning of the hike at the meeting point.
 Bring all your gear in smaller waterproof bags.
-The Collaroy Centre will guide you on how to fill your pack correctly.
-You will then be required to return the hired pack to the Collaroy Centre upon completion of your hike, unless otherwise organised.
+The Collaroy Centre will then collect any hired equipment from you at the end point of the hike.
+If you are hiring a backpack, please bring your gear in a sports bag or garbage bag, and then The Collaroy Centre can look after your bag for the duration of the hike, and return to you at the end.
+You will then be required to return the hired pack to The Collaroy Centre upon completion of your hike, unless otherwise organised.

 Will I receive any update on how my child is going during the hike?